 The six area committees will decide on their priorities once a year.
 The decisions will be made in three stages.

-A full application will have information such as:
+A full proposal will have information such as:

 - how much the project will cost